Introduction

 Time management

-Furthermore, for sensitive production systems it is always better to use a timezone that doesn't present daylight savings to avoid time jump in the logs.
+Furthermore, for sensitive production systems it's always better to use a timezone that doesn't present daylight savings to avoid time jumps in the logs.
 Time jumps are bad as they prevent the accurate correlation between multiple log sources.

 Here, we can see that the timezone is configured to UTC: